 - How do I deal with them?

-Firstly, let me assure you, they are doing more good than harm, so you can relax while you read this blog.
-No harm will come to your plant, and provided no-ones eats them, the little yellow mushrooms will not harm your family or your pets.
+Firstly, let me assure you, they are doing more good than harm, so you can relax while you read this guide.
+No harm will come to your plant and, provided no-one eats them, the little yellow mushrooms will not harm your family or your pets.

 What are those Yellow Mushrooms?

-Simply put, they are yellow houseplant mushrooms.
-They are also known as flowerpot parasol and plant pot dapperling.
-Their Latin name is Leucocoprinus birnbaumii.
+Simply put, they are yellow houseplant mushrooms (Leucocoprinus birnbaumii), also known as flowerpot parasols or plant pot dapperlings.
 They are a species of gilled mushroom in the family Agaricaceae.
-They are common in the tropics and subtropics and are sometimes found in greenhouses and flowerpots in temperate regions.
+Yellow houseplant mushrooms are common in the tropics and subtropics, and are also sometimes found in greenhouses and flowerpots in temperate regions.